Joserra13/automated-aquarium/src/Feeder/README.md

 ## Code

+First of all you need to connect the Raspberry Pi pico to your IDE.
+You can do so by following the original [documentation](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/3) from Raspberry Pi.

 To run the code, you will need the **Servo** object from the **micropython-servo** library:

 ![Add package](../../docs/graphics/micropython-servo-lib.png)

+Once, the package is installed, copy the [code](./main.py) and run the script in the Thonny IDE.

 ## References